moschulze/lighter/README.md

 |data            |JSON-Object|The data that should be send to the devices for this step (explained below)                                                                    |

 The data consists of the unique id of the device they should be send to and the data as a json array in the order of the slots.

+#### Special case
+To stop a scene the software switches to the step with the id "end".
+If this step doesn't exists in the scene configuration it gets generated.
+The generated step just sets the data for all devices used in the scene to 0 without any fading.

+If you want to have a smooth transition to stop the scene, you have to define a step with the id "end" and configure it to match your ideas.
+It is also possible for the "end" step to have a "next" defined if you want to do multiple steps to end the scene.
+But you have to make sure that at some point it reaches a step with "next" set to "" so the scene will end.
+Otherwise it is impossible for you to end the scene.

 ## HTTP API
 The HTTP API simply works by sending GET, PUSH, POST and DELETE requests with the required data to the server.